dotnet/docs/docs/fsharp/style-guide/conventions.md

 ### Sort `open` statements topologically

-In F#, the order of declarations matters, including with `open` statements.
+In F#, the order of declarations matters, including with `open` statements (and `open type`, just refered as `open` farther down).
 This is unlike C#, where the effect of `using` and `using static` is independent of the ordering of those statements in a file.

 In F#, elements opened into a scope can shadow others already present.
 This means that reordering `open` statements could alter the meaning of code.
 As a result, any arbitrary sorting of all `open` statements (for example, alphanumerically) is not recommended, lest you generate different behavior that you might expect.